-The genes involved in familial ovarian cancer ae being studied.
+The genes involved in familial ovarian cancer are being studied.
 Research is looking at how these genes normally work and how changes can lead to cancer.
-In the future, this research could lead to new drugs to prevent and treat certain types of ovarian cancer.
+In the future, this research could lead to finding new drugs to prevent and treat certain types of ovarian cancer.

 Learning how genetic and hormonal factors (such as use of “the pill”) are involved may also lead to better ways to prevent ovarian cancer.